wp-plugins/feed-media-player/readme.txt

 to track session times, return visits, conversions, and more to better understand your audience.
 An A/B test environment is available to find the best music solution for your site.

+*note*: Due to licensing restrictions, Feed.fm can only stream music to listeners in the United States.

 == Installation ==

 1. Install the feed-media-player via the WordPress.org directory or by uploading the